 I will admit that I usually will not bother with a book based on a diary, because I think diaries are almost always more interesting to the individual who wrote them than to other people.
-But Samantha Craft is a huge name, and many people have recommended this book to me, so I hope to be surprised!
+But Samantha Craft is a huge name (the author of the popular "Female and Autistm Checklist"), and many people have recommended this book to me, so I hope to be surprised!

 Invisible Differences by Julie Dachez

 "Marguerite feels awkward, struggling every day to stay productive at work and keep up appearances with friends.
 She's sensitive, irritable at times.
 She makes her environment a fluffy, comforting cocoon, alienating her boyfriend.
 The everyday noise and stimuli assaults her senses, the constant chatter of her coworkers working her last nerve.

 Then, when one big fight with her boyfriend finds her frustrated and dejected, Marguerite finally investigates the root of her discomfort: after a journey of tough conversations with her loved ones, doctors, and the internet, she discovers that she has Aspergers.
 Her life is profoundly changed – for the better."

 This is an autobiographical comic, which I believe has been recently translated into English from the original French.
 I love the idea of telling a memoir story in a comic format, and am also interested in the French perspective.

 Divergent Mind: Thriving in a World That Wasn't Designed for You by Jenara Nerenberg